Geometric and arithmetic aspects of approximation vectors: Consequences, and prior work

 \subsection{Equidistribution in the bundle of lift functionals}

 In case $d=1$ the space $\XX_d$ reduces to a point and the bundle $\crly{E}_n$ is isomorphic to the fiber over this point, namely the one-dimensional torus $\mathbb{T}_1=\R/\Z$.
 It thus makes sense to consider an analogous question to Schmidt's result mentioned in \S \ref{subsec: Schmidt shapes}, namely ask whether in the limit as $T \to \infty$, the uniform measures on the finite collection of lift functionals associated with vectors of $\Z^2_{\mathrm{prim}}$ of length at most $T$, converges to the uniform measure on $\mathbb{T}_1$.
 Indeed, such results were obtained by Dinaburg-Sinai \cite{Dinaburg_Sinai} and Risager-Rudnick \cite{RR}.
 The analogous question for lift functionals arising from a sequence of approximations to a line in $\R^2$ has not been previously considered, as far as we know.
 In this very special case, our result for the equidistribution of the sequence $\left(\rho_{\crly{E}_n}(\bv_k) \right)_{k \in \N}$ takes the following form: \begin{corollary} Let $\vre>0$.
-For a.e. $\theta \in \R$, let $(p_k, q_k)$ be the sequence of best approximations, let $(p'_k, q'_k)$ be the sequence of $\vre$-approximations, and let $(u_k, v_k )$ and $(u'_k , v'_k)$ denote respectively the shortest vector in $\Z^2$ for which and respectively, for which
+For a.e. $\theta \in \R$, let $(p_k, q_k)$ be the sequence of best approximations, let $(p'_k, q'_k)$ be the sequence of $\vre$-approximations, and let $(u_k, v_k )$ and $(u'_k , v'_k)$ denote respectively the unique solutions in $\bZ^2_{\on{prim}}$ of